10 Tips For Bikepacking The Colorado Trail

 10. Bring A Backup

 Always make sure that you have a backup lighter flint, so that if you lose your first one you will still be able to make a fire even when you are miles away from the nearest store.
-It’s certainly not a bad idea to bring matches either!
-But our top pick is this Ultimate Survival Technologies Spark Force Firestarter, that you can rely on in wet and windy conditions at any altitude.
+It's certainly not a bad idea to bring matches either!
+Getting a fire starter that you can rely on in wet and windy conditions at any altitude is the key to ensuring you have a successful trip.

 These are just some survival tips to help you when you're bikepacking the Colorado Trail from Durango to Denver.